AdobeDocs/target-developers/src/pages/before-administer/recs-api/manage-catalog.md

 ---
 title: How to Manage your Recommendations catalog using APIs
-description: This part of the tutorial guides developers through the steps required to use Adobe Target APIs to create, update, save, get, and delete entities in your Recommendations catalog.
+description: Steps required to use Adobe Target APIs to create, update, save, get, and delete entities in your Recommendations catalog.
 role: Developer
 level: Intermediate
 topic: Personalization, Administration, Integrations, Development
 feature: APIs/SDKs, Recommendations, Administration & Configuration
-doc-type: tutorial
 kt: 3815
 thumbnail:
 author: Judy Kim